 Gain a thorough understanding of AI consortiums and the companies and executives playing a leading role in defining these entities and their goals.
 Learn what tech companies are doing to stave off AI disaster and how they are investing their money to protect their own interests.
 Participate in an interactive, group exercise where you will be get a chance to discuss and put forth your own solutions to some of the most pressing problem in defining AI ethics.

-This is a non-technical workshop meant for anyone: marketers, advertisers, developers, product managers, investors, data analysts, students, policy wonks -- all are welcome.
-Three articles worth reading before attending the workshop: (1) Tech Leaders Are Just Now Getting Serious About the Threats of AI, (2) Tech Giants Team Up to Keep AI from Getting Out of Hand, (3) Open Letter on Artificial Intelligence, Let's Talk About Tech Literacyand (by Joyce Shen).
+This is a non-technical workshop meant for anyone: marketers, advertisers, developers, product managers, investors, data analysts, students, policy wonks — all are welcome.
+Two articles worth reading before attending the workshop: (1) Tech Leaders Are Just Now Getting Serious About the Threats of AI, (2) Tech Giants Team Up to Keep AI from Getting Out of Hand and (3) Open Letter on Artificial Intelligence

 As the global director of emerging technologies in the CTO office, Joyce (@joycejshen) built and oversees the end-to-end emerging technologies practice at Thomson Reuters.
 She leads emerging technologies research, startup & ecosystem partnerships, and the emerging tech venture fund.

 Joyce is also a faculty lecturer at UC Berkeley School of Information for the Master of Information and Data Science (MIDS) degree program.